 The thermoregulation mechanism

 Your body naturally drops its core temperature by 1-2°F in the hours before sleep.
 This temperature decline is one of the primary signals to your circadian rhythm that sleep is approaching.
-It's why sleeping in a cool room (65-68°F) improves sleep quality — your body gets the temperature cue it needs.
+It's why sleeping in a cool room (65-68°F) improves sleep quality, and your body gets the temperature cue it needs.

 A cold plunge forces a dramatic temperature drop.
 After you exit, your body rebounds and then gradually cools again as it returns to baseline.
 This enhanced temperature cycle appears to strengthen the pre-sleep cooling signal.
-A 2019 meta-analysis of passive body heating (warm baths) before bed found significant sleep improvements — cold exposure likely works through a similar thermoregulatory mechanism but via the opposite initial stimulus.
+A 2019 meta-analysis of passive body heating (warm baths) before bed found significant sleep improvements, and cold exposure likely works through a similar thermoregulatory mechanism but via the opposite initial stimulus.

 Timing matters